Retaking the LSAT

 Reasons why some people consider retaking the LSAT

-The LSAT assesses skills that are needed for success during the first year of law school.
-So if you’ve taken the LSAT once, or even more than once, and don’t believe your score accurately reflects your skills, you may be considering whether to retest.
+The LSAT assesses skills needed for success during the first year of law school.
+So, if you’ve taken the LSAT once, or even more than once, and don’t believe your score accurately reflects your skills, you may be considering whether to retest.
 While retaking the LSAT is not for everyone, some individuals choose to retest because of a variety of factors.
 Here are some of the considerations we hear from test takers:

 Frequently Asked Questions About Retaking the LSAT